DrugowitschLab/dm/README.md

 Content
 -------

-The library provides classes and methods, written in C++11, that compute the first-passage time densities of diffusion models with two absorbing boundaries.
-Each specialised class inherits the abstract `DMBase` and provides various optimization to compute this density.
+The library provides classes and methods, written in C++11, that on one hand compute the first-passage time densities of diffusion models with two absorbing boundaries, and on the other hand draws first-passage time and boundary samples.
+Each specialised class inherits the abstract `DMBase` and provides various optimization to compute this density and to sample.
 The library supports leaky/weighted integration, time-varying drift rates, and time-varying symmetric or asymmetric boundaries.

 In addition to the C++11 implementation, a Python and a MATLAB interface are provided.
 In both cases, the interface chooses between the various different library classes depending on the provided parameters.